hareta0109/gphoto/README.md

 4. The script will process image files and metadata files in the `data/Takeout/Google Photos` directory and output them to the `data/out` directory.

+## Google Photos Export

+This script is primarily designed to work with data exported from Google Photos.
+When you export your data from Google Photos, you will receive both media files (such as JPEG images) and metadata files (in JSON format).
+The metadata files contain additional information about the media files, such as titles, descriptions, capture dates, and GPS information.

+### Media and Metadata Files

+- **Media Files**: These are the actual image or video files (e.g., `.jpg`, `.mp4`) exported from Google Photos.
+- **Metadata Files**: These are JSON files that contain metadata for the corresponding media files.
+Each media file will have a corresponding metadata file with the same name but a `.json` extension.

+For example:

+- `IMG_20210101_123456.jpg` (media file)
+- `IMG_20210101_123456.json` (metadata file)

+The script reads the metadata from the JSON files and applies it to the corresponding media files.

 ## File Structure

 - `main.py`: Main script file